v-baosu/SC-400T00A-Microsoft-Information-Protection-Administrator/readme.md

-This course will be retiring on  **2025-05-30**.
+This course was retired on  **2025-05-30**.
 Once course is retired, all GitHub repos will be removed.
 Thank you!

 # SC-400T00: Microsoft Information Protection Administrator